mmlacak/crochess/README.md

 _(To read PDF file, you'll need to install PDF viewer for your OS, one such is [Adobe Reader](https://get.adobe.com/reader/).)_ \
 _(To just download PDF file, without reading it, you can right-click on download link, then select "Save link as ...".)_

-To compile PDF file yourself, you'll need:
+To compile book yourself, you'll need to generate images, and then compile text and those images into PDF file.

 ### Prerequisites